Last Updated on 26 September, 2025

 Sleep apnea is a sleep disorder involving repeated interruptions in breathing during a person’s sleep.
-There are three types of sleep apnea, including:
+Veterans are diagnosed most often with Obstructive Sleep Apnea (OSA), but Central Sleep Apnea (CSA) and Complex Sleep Apnea are also prevalent.

 Typical symptoms of sleep apnea include loud snoring, choking or gasping for air while sleeping, morning headaches, excessive daytime fatigue, and difficulty concentrating.
 If not treated, sleep apnea can result in severe health issues, such as hypertension, heart disease, stroke, type 2 diabetes, and depression.